jordan-mathews/sf-recaptcha-validator/README.md

 Add the following script to the header markup in your community.
 Be sure to replace the "reCAPTCHA_site_key" with the site key from google.

+### Named Credential Setup

+Add the secret key from google to the password field in the "reCAPTCHA" Named Credential.

+### Experience Cloud Setup

 ~~~~
 <!--reCaptcha v2 Checkbox-->
 <script>